manojkumarmj991/CiSTUP_Vehicle_P10/README.md

 - Dockerfile: *Dockerfile for building the Docker image.*
 - docker-compose.yml: *Docker Compose YAML file for running the application with Docker.*

+## 6. Demo Video:
+A demonstration video showcasing the execution of the project is available in the repository.